initia-labs/tx-decoder/README.md

 **Parameters:**

 - `config: DecoderConfig` - Configuration object with the following properties:
-  - `registryUrls: string[]` - Array of registry URLs to retrieve chain registries
+  - `registryUrl: string` - Registry URL to retrieve chain registries
   - `restUrl: string` - REST endpoint of the Initia chain to query on-chain data

 #### Methods